Risk-Score Threshold Calibration for Auto-Approval¶

 Prerequisites¶

-A small or low-telemetry team that adopts the pattern without these inherits an opaque knob with no way to know which direction to turn it.
+Adopting the pattern without these inherits an opaque knob with no way to know which direction to turn it.

 When This Backfires¶

-- CRA-only credibility gap — empirical work on agent-only code review found a 23-point merge rate gap (45.20% vs. 68.37%) versus human-reviewed PRs in open-source contexts (arXiv:2604.03196).
-Meta's deterministic-validation backstop and corporate trust loop may not transfer to organizations without equivalent guardrails.
+- CRA-only credibility gap — agent-only review showed a 23-point merge-rate gap (45.20% vs. 68.37%) versus human-reviewed PRs in open source (arXiv:2604.03196).
+Meta's validation backstop and corporate trust loop may not transfer without equivalent guardrails.

 Example¶